 Taking over for the Tyrell corporation is Wallace corp.
 Niander Walace, played by Jared Leto exactly how you’d expect, has interests in this missing child because they represent proof that replicants have evolved to reproduce.
 2049’s focus shifts from the original’s interest in human mortality to A.I.’s.
 Early on K says “to be born is to have a soul.”
 2049 is an investigation of this statement.
 Gosling’s always had an idiosyncratic charisma that makes for a unique screen presence.
 I can’t think of a modern movie star that fits better in the the strange dystopia of Blade Runner.
 Harrison Ford returns as Rick Deckard but to describe his involvement is a major spoiler.
 It’s a while before he appears, but perhaps unexpectedly, he gives one of the best performances.
 It’s a performance of worn-down emotion that helps to give the film’s sterile storytelling a much needed emotional heartbeat.

 In broad strokes, and in certain moments, 2049 is a solid successor to the original and earns its existence.
 The story here similarly asks existential questions about identity, memory and mankind that are thought provoking.
 To me, Blade Runner‘s immaculately crafted dystopia was in service of a feeling.
 That feeling is one of being trapped in a time and place while the rest of the world — and here a species — lived on outside of it.
 Allegorically this is about grappling with one’s existence and the time limit we’re bound by.
 2049 shifts this quarrel with time to A.I.’s quarrel with a search for existence — a search for a soul.
 K’s story is a Pinnochio one.
 Visual motifs throughout blur lines between performance and reality, between the organic and handmade.
 This is a film about a man on a quest to become real.
 A man who wants to believe he’s the center of the narrative.
+Mirroring him is Sylvia Hoeks giving a great performance as Luv, Wallace’s henchman replicant who is also sent to find the child.
+She’s the Batty to K’s Deckard.
 These are compelling ideas, but compared to the original it comes off as a robotic imitation, and only sparks with the moody intellect that the original was soaked in.
 If the first film was a breathing organism, this film is a machine systematically entering data and trying to recreate the original’s magic.
 In a way, the attempt is endearing, but it’s more of a tribute than a fully realized film.

 2049 is a consistently interesting picture, but where it falters in the shadow of its predecessor — and why it never fully coalesces — is in its explanations and text.
 The script overtly states its subtext and lets little bubble underneath.
 Niander Wallace rambles on about existence and explains what the movie’s story is about.
-His relationship with his henchmen replicant, Luv (an excellent Sylvia Hicks), is intriguing and she’s a menacing presence, but she’s reduced to simple villainery and chasing after K. The mystery of this film exists on the surface and in plot that the characters talk about, which undercuts its own mysteries and makes it feel less like noir and more like a great CSI episode.
+The mystery of this film exists on the surface and in plot that the characters talk about, which undercuts its own mysteries and makes it feel less like noir and more like a great CSI episode.
 Villeneuve has adopted the surfaces of the original Blade Runner, but that language was for a different type of story, and this film doesn’t adjust for its own (think of how Fury Road used language compared to The Road Warrior).
 Even simple actions like K walking through beautiful environments feel overly choreographed.
 I think of the great sci-fi films that have come since 1982 and how they took cues from Blade Runner to create their own unique worlds and aesthetic.
 2049, ironically, doesn’t.

 This imitation leaves the pace feeling stunted instead of intentionally languid.
 I like Villeneuve’s films generally but frequently his film’s plots lack momentum between scenes.
 This is why Enemy, an abstract mood piece, remains his best film, and in a way, more Blade Runner-ish than Blade Runner 2049.
 At 2 hours and 45 minutes it’s not that it feels slow, it’s that it feels disconnected.
 If anything, it’s told too fast and the many sub-plots feel like pit stops instead of peripheral appendages to K’s quest.
 Villeneuve has great visual control but the set-pieces here are underwhelming and tacked on.
 Forgive the continued comparisons, but the original’s moments of violence had a penetrating pathos that pulsed with a calm precision.
 Here it’s just punches and a few explosions.
 Though, to be fair, they’re minimal and the characters are dimensional enough to make us care.

 This is a good film, more interesting than most, but it’s always chasing the shadow of a legendary one.
-And yet, even with its flaws, I’m astounded that this film was greenlit.
+And yet, even with my disappointment, I’m surprised that this film was green-lit.
 Its pieces and overall vision are idiosyncratic enough that I’m sure the studio execs were scratching their heads when they saw what was made.
 There are genuinely fascinating ideas at play about what it means to be alive.
 Its strengths are more bold than the blockbuster stuff we constantly see from the likes of Disney.
 While the overarching story may be too overt, expository, and plotted out, the vignettes that K walks into carry the intrigue of a 1940s detective tale, and the way that the “chosen one” narrative is subverted is the one element that feels like the original.
-If it briefly comes close to the original, it’s in K’s arc which is full of allegory, yearning, and literary references.
+If it briefly comes close to the original, it’s in K’s arc which is full of allegory, yearning, and literary depth.